 McCallister Chronicles follows the adventures of Wing McCallister and Lukainy de Marrok.
 The former is a knight who, by rather strange means, came to serve the latter, a princess of one of the three kingdoms of the Armistice continent.
-Don't let the language fool you; this is not your typical medieval tale of chivalry.
-Armistice is filled with unusual lore, an all-powerful artifact known as The Cross, badass flame wielders, and bitchin' - yeah, I said bitchin' - weapons called soul-forges that have personalities and animate forms.
+Don't let the name deceive you; Armistice is filled with unusual lore, broken religions, an all-powerful artifact known as The Cross, badass flame wielders, and legendary weapons called soul-forges that have personalities and animate forms.

 More importantly, the world is someone's magical playground, and it is up to the characters of the book to put the pieces together to save their home from impending and complete destruction.
 So gather 'round kids!
 I dare you to step inside the delusions of my reality.

 Wing T. Faulkner McCallister - Born on the night the city of Cartheim burned to the ground, Wing is MC's male protagonist.
 In many ways, he represents the ushering of a new age as he came into existence at the climax of the Great War.
 His parents disappeared that night as well and left their child in the hands of Kit Carson.
 Orphaned and prone to trouble, Wing spends most of his time on the streets until he is mysteriously drawn to Lukainy during a feast celebrating the ratification of the Cartheim-Tistal Pact.